Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update

 Because $\rho(J^{-1})<1$, by Lemma \ref{lem:B_op_norm_bound} the sequence $\|J^{-k}\|$ decays geometrically in some matrix norm, ensuring absolute convergence of the series.
 A direct computation shows that it solves the unconstrained equation

 Say $Q\neq 0$.
-Then $P$ is negative semi-definite and non-zero contradicting positive semi-definiteness.
+Then $P$ is negative semidefinite and nonzero contradicting positive semidefiniteness.
 Therefore $Q = P = 0$ for this solution.
 We conclude the proof by showing that this is the unique solution of the unconstrained problem.
 The unconstrained problem is a linear operator problem that can be vectorized